danielgaskell/scc/doc/syscall2.md

 ## Timer management

-SymbOS implements two types of clock events that fire at regular intervals: **counters** and **timers**.
+SCC implements three types of clock events that fire at regular intervals: **counters**, **timers**, and **wake timers**.
 These can be used in cases where we need something to occur at regular intervals of real time (such as movement in a game), rather than at regular intervals of CPU time.

 A **counter** is the simplest method.
 A byte in memory can be registered as a counter, after which it will be incremented automatically from 1 to 50 times per second.
 We can then check the value of this byte regularly, and if it has changed, perform whatever action needs to be done.

 A **timer** is more complicated.
 It is essentially a new process that is only given CPU time for brief, regular intervals every 1/50th or 1/60th of a second (depending on the screen vsync frequency of the platform).
 See `Timer_Add()` and `Proc_Add()` for details on how to define this process.

+A **wake timer** is a simplified wrapper that uses a **timer** to perform a single task: at a regular interval, it sends a [message](syscall1.md#messaging) to the specified process ID.
+The idea is that, instead of continuously running at 100% CPU checking a **counter**, the target process can sit idling on `Msg_Sleep()` and only "wake up" every so often when the wake timer fires.

 In addition to `symbos.h`, these functions can be found in `symbos/proc.h`.